enguy-hub/BayDetect/README.md

 #### 2. Fetch the latest changes from upstream in each submodule

+- For ai4eutils, cd into `/ai4eutils` directory and run the following command:

+      `git checkout master`; then `git pull`

-- cd into the `/ai4utils` & `/cameratraps` directories respectively and run the following command:
+- For cameratraps, cd into `/cameratraps` directory and run the following command:

-      git checkout master; git pull
+      `git checkout main`; then `git pull`

 #### 3. Download MegaDetector model file